GHeinzelmann/BAT.py/README.md

 *- Additional sample systems and input files*

-*The release of the 2.3 version will be followed by the publication of the BAT2 manuscript*
+*The pre-print for the BAT2 manuscript is already available at https://chemrxiv.org/engage/chemrxiv/article-details/65cfb01b66c1381729cf2321*

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -